karrycute005/DSA-EXCEL-PROJECT/README.md

 ### INSIGHTS

-The categories that had the highest average discounts were; Home Improvement,computers and accessories,personal care.
+- The categories that had the highest average discounts were; Home Improvement,computers and accessories,personal care.
-MOst products had ratings of 4.0 and ab0ve meaning that the where of good quality while the products below 4.0 ratings requires attention for improvement.
+- Most products had ratings of 4.0 and above meaning that the where of good quality while the products below 4.0 ratings requires attention for improvement.

 ### RECOMMENDATION

+  - Enhance product visibility and customer engagement for products that had low reviews
+  - Regulary monitor key performance indicators related to sales, customer engagement and identify new opportunities or challenges